Chronic Inflammation

 A granuloma contains a collection of elongated macrophages, termed epithelioid cells, surrounding a core of lymphocytes and giant cells attempting to break down the particles.

-They are observed in several disease states, such as:
+They are observed in several disease states, such as tuberculosis, sarcoidosis, Crohn’s disease, Rheumatoid arthritis, and Granulomatosis with polyangiitis (GPA).

 As granulomatous inflammation progresses, fibroblasts begin to lay down scar tissue, whilst the central core can become necrotic due to the release of enzymes (particularly seen in tuberculosis).

-Figure 3 – A granuloma from a patient with sarcoidosis, showing a central core of lymphocytes surrounding by macrophages
+Figure 3 – A granuloma in sarcoidosis, showing a central core of lymphocytes surrounding by macrophages

 Key Points